YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 Year 2 – 450 Hours

-- Starts with the second 18 days residential at the Noosfera Centre (152 hours) then
+- Starts with the second 18 days residential at the Noosfera Centre followed by

 - Personal online tutorial support (7 hours) based on your 5 assignments and the assessments, 5 of the live webinars and the 8 online weekends.